“When I used to live on the streets, I didn’t know what to do,” a teenage boy sings. “Many wanted to tempt me, others wanted to beat me.”

 His song is rough, but it’s music to the ears of Sonia Ferreira, the “mother” of more than 50 orphaned and abandoned children in the war-decimated town of Huambo, Angola.
 In Angola, a burgeoning heavy metal scene is pushing its way to the public consciousness, with screamed and growled lyrics of pain helping to ease the past horrors of the country’s nearly 30-year civil strife.
 Ferreira is the ringleader, battling technical and cultural obstacles to bring bands across Angola together for the first national rock concert in 2011 and every year since.
 By day, she cares for her children in a bombed-out milk factory that hosts her orphanage, Okutiuka.
 When the sun sets, she listens to her boyfriend, Wilker Flores, rock out on his guitar; encourages young musicians to sing their stories; and dreams of the rise of heavy metal in Angola’s music scene.

 A new documentary called Death Metal Angola follows the two orphanage caretakers and their vision of bringing rock and heavy metal to the stage in Angola with a festival of bands from all across the country.
-The film is the first feature-length documentary for director Jeremy Xido, and will open this Saturday at the DOC NYC film festival.
+The film is the first feature-length documentary for director Jeremy Xido, and is now in theaters and available on iTunes.

 Like many unexpected film subjects, it’s the serendipitous result of a career detour, and a strange path for someone who says he once “hated metal.”
 Xido was working in Angola on a project about Chinese construction workers building a railway when he sat down for coffee and a pastry at a cafe in Huabu, a decimated city far from the capital.
 A well-dressed young man engaged him in conversation, and mentioned that he was a musician.
 It was Wilker Flores.

 “I said, ‘That’s wonderful, what are you playing?’”
 Xido recalls.